Ménière's disease: Diagnosis

 A common and important symptom of MD is hypersensitivity to sounds.
 This hypersensitivity is easily diagnosed by measuring the loudness discomfort levels (LDLs).

 Symptoms of MD overlap with migraine-associated vertigo (MAV) in many ways, but when hearing loss develops in MAV, it is usually in both ears, and this is rare in MD, and hearing loss generally does not progress in MAV as it does in MD.

-People who have had a transient ischemic attack (TIA) or stroke can present with symptoms similar to MD, and in people at risk magnetic resonance imaging should be conducted to exclude TIA or stroke.
+People who have had a transient ischemic attack (TIA) or stroke can present with symptoms similar to MD, and in people at risk, magnetic resonance imaging should be conducted to exclude TIA or stroke.

 Other vestibular conditions that should be excluded include vestibular paroxysmia, recurrent unilateral vestibulopathy, vestibular schwannoma, or a tumor of the endolymphatic sac.

 Management

-No cure for Ménière's disease is known, but medications, diet, physical therapy, counseling, and some surgical approaches can be used to manage it.
+No cure for Ménière's disease is known, but medications, diet, physical therapy, counseling, and some surgical approaches can be used to manage the vertigo.
+Currently there are no interventions that preserve hearing but, quality of life can be improved with hearing aids or cochlear implant.
 More than 85% of patients with Ménière's disease get better from changes in lifestyle, medical treatment, or minimally invasive surgical procedures.
 Those procedures include intratympanic (into the cavity behind the eardrum, known as the tympanic cavity) steroid therapy, intratympanic gentamicin therapy or endolymphatic sac surgery.

 Medications

-During MD episodes, medications to reduce nausea are used, as are drugs to reduce the anxiety caused by vertigo.
+During MD episodes, medications to reduce nausea are used, as are drugs to reduce anxiety caused by vertigo.
 For longer-term treatment to stop progression, the evidence base is weak for all treatments.
 Although a causal relation between allergy and Ménière's disease is uncertain, medication to control allergies may be helpful.
-To assist with vertigo and balance problems, glycopyrrolate has been found to be a useful vestibular suppressant in patients with Ménière's disease.
+To assist with vertigo and balance problems, glycopyrrolate is a useful vestibular suppressant in patients with Ménière's disease.

 Diuretics, such as the thiazide-like diuretic chlortalidone, are widely used to manage MD on the theory that it reduces fluid buildup (pressure) in the ear.
 Based on evidence from multiple but small clinical trials, diuretics appear to be useful for reducing the frequency of episodes of dizziness but do not seem to prevent hearing loss.

+Carbonic anhydrase inhibitors like acetazolamide have been used to treat MD with a decrease in vertigo attacks in over 70% of patients in a smaller 2024 study.
+However, patients need to be monitored carefully for side effects such as hypokalemia and numbness in the hands and feet.

 In cases where hearing loss and continuing severe episodes of vertigo occur, a chemical labyrinthectomy, in which a medication such as gentamicin is injected into the middle ear and kills parts of the vestibular apparatus, may be prescribed.
 This treatment has the risk of worsening hearing loss.